braccinocorto/MLZoomcamp/__Capstone_Project/README.md

 terraform apply -var-file=bentoctl.tfvars -auto-approve
 ```
 [bentoctl.tfvars has been interactively created]
-TIP: never use _ (underscore) in te names of your project/deployment.
+- TIP: never use _ (underscore) in the names of your project/deployment.
 Google CloudRun doesn't like it.

-And...
+And...(drumroll)

 https://spotify-playlist-matcher-cloud-run-service-2q3fby7qsq-od.a.run.app
 [deploylink]